heydamianc/iPhone-Testing-Example/README.markdown

 then select `Test` from the dropdown menu.
 This is useful for development, however is limited in its scope because you can not build this target and run it from he command line.
 When you try to, everything will build correctly, however it behaves as if it doesn't hit the final run script phase of the target (this is the script that runs the unit tests).
+The primary point of confusion is in the way that SenTestingKit separates application and logic tests.

+**Application tests** are tests that run from within an executing application -- akin to functional tests or integration tests.  **Logic tests** are unit tests that test each component in isolation.

 ## Project Setup

-I'm not sure why the project is initially created that way, but I do know that you can fix it with the following steps:
+Initial projects are set up to run Application tests.
+In order to add Logic tests so that they can be run on a continuous integration server, you must add another target and a scheme to run it.
+You can do this by:

-* Select the root-level icon (blueprint) in the Project navigator
+* Selecting the root-level icon (blueprint) in the Project navigator
-* Under the `Targets` section, remove the old testing target
-* Click the `Add Target` button
+* Clicking the `Add Target` button under the `Targets` section
-* Select the `Cocoa Touch Unit Testing Bundle` from the `Other` category under the `iOS` section
+* Selecting the `Cocoa Touch Unit Testing Bundle` from the `Other` category under the `iOS` section
-* Click `Next`
+* Clicking `Next`
-* Enter a product name and click `Finish`
+* Entering a product name and clicking `Finish`

+Once the target is created, you must adjust the following build setting:

+* Remove any values for `Test Host` under the `Unit Testing` section

+If you have included OCMock, you must also modify the following build settings:

+* Set `Header Search Paths` to `Libraries/OCMock`
+* Set `Other Linker Flags` to `-ObjC -force_load ${BUILT_PRODUCTS_DIR}/libOCMock.a`

+Note that this assumes that you have

 After adding the target, you must now add a scheme that will run it: